Merit badge

-Merit badges are awards earned by members of the Boy Scouts of America, based on activities within the area of study by completing a list of periodically updated requirements.
+Merit badges are awards earned by members of Scouting America, based on activities within the area of study by completing a list of periodically updated requirements.
 The purpose of the merit badge program is to allow Scouts to examine subjects to determine if they would like to further pursue them as a career or vocation.
-Originally, the program also introduced Scouts to the life skills of contacting an adult they had not met before, arranging a meeting and then demonstrating their skills, similar to a job or college interview.
-Increasingly, though, merit badges are earned in a class setting at troop meetings and summer camps.
+The program also introduces Scouts to life skills such as contacting an adult they had not met before, arranging a meeting, and demonstrating their skills, similar to a job or college interview.

-Each merit badge has a pamphlet or booklet associated with it, which contains information on completing the requirements for the badge.
-Before starting to work on a particular badge, Scouts must meet with their Scoutmasters and obtain a signed application card for it.
-They must then contact an adult who is registered as a counselor for that badge in order to arrange a meeting and determine which requirements (if any) must be completed ahead of time.
-The counselor initials the card to indicate the Scout's progress in meeting the requirements, then signs it once they have all been fulfilled.
-After turning in the completed card to the Scoutmaster, the Scout can receive a patch representing the badge.

-The award of a merit badge is represented by a circular patch with an image representing the badge's topic.
-The patches for the Eagle-required merit badges are distinguishable by the silver ring on the outside edge.
-Merit badges are displayed on a sash which can be worn with the Boy Scout uniform on formal occasions.
-Every year the National Council reviews and updates a certain number of merit badges.
-There are over 100 merit badges (138 as of December 2022).
+The merit badge award is represented by a circular patch with an image representing the badge's topic.
+The patches for the Eagle-required merit badges are distinguishable by the silver border on the outside edge.
+Merit badges are displayed on a sash which can be worn with the Scouts BSA uniform on formal occasions.
+The National Council reviews and updates badges each year.
+There are currently 139 merit badges.

 Scouting organizations in other countries issue or have issued merit badges, including Canada, Indonesia, Japan, Spain, Thailand, and the United Kingdom.
 Austria has a program similar to merit badges for certain age groups.

-Required for Eagle Scout

-The current requirements for Eagle Scout, the highest rank in Boy Scouting, involve earning a minimum of 21 merit badges.
-The following 14 are required: